 The Library offers tabletop charging stations at tables located around the Information Commons on the first floor.
-These stations each feature Apple Lightning connectors, one micro-USB connector, and two USB type-C connectors.
+These stations each feature Apple Lightning connectors and USB type-C connectors.
 The stations are secured to the table, and the adaptor cords are secured within the stations, allowing for multiple users at a table to charge their devices simultaneously, even while using them.

 For more information,or to provide feedback on the table top charging stations, please contact the Student Technology Consultant at the Computing Help service desk in the Information Commons.

 There is also a charging locker located at the south end of the first floor of the Campus Library which is wholly supported by ASUWB and Campus Safety.
 If you have any questions, comments, or concerns about the charging locker, please email the ASUWB Treasurer at email@example.com or the ASUWB team at firstname.lastname@example.org.